Tina Bell: Music career

-Bell and Martin formed a band called Bam Bam in 1983.
+Bell and then-husband Tommy Martin formed a band called Bam Bam in 1983.
 The band also included bassist Scott Ledgerwood and drummer Matt Cameron–the latter went on to join Soundgarden and then Pearl Jam.
 Cameron was later replaced in Bam Bam by Tom Hendrickson.
 Bell's diminutive frame of 5'2" belied her low smoky voice that was called "unapologetic".

 According to Seattle Times: "The legacy of Bell, a Black woman, has often been overlooked in a genre typically associated with long-haired white guys."
 These include Seattle breakout bands like Nirvana, Pearl Jam, Alice in Chains, Soundgarden, and others of that ilk.
 She was sometimes the victim of racial attacks while on stage, but the Bell-led Bam Bam was popular with local audiences.
-Future Nirvana founder Kurt Cobain once served as a roadie for the band and was also a fan.
+Future Nirvana founder/lead vocalist Kurt Cobain once served as a roadie for the band and was also a fan.
+The Melvins also opened for Bam Bam.
+Seattle's The Stranger wrote in 2012: "Bam Bam struggled, in part because audiences weren't on board with an African American female punk singer".
+Bell's ex-husband and bandmate Tommy Martin added; "The press compared her to Tina Turner, as if that made any sense.

 Although Bam Bam were courted by punk rock label C/Z Records, they opted instead to independently release their EP Villains (Also Wear White) in September 1984.
 This was the first grunge record made at Reciprocal Recording studio, the location where later Nirvana made demos for the Bleach and Incesticide albums.
 Villains predated better known grunge recordings by about a year.
 "It wasn't for more than $100.
 The first band I recorded that released any kind of vinyl was an outfit called Bam Bam," Reciprocal Recording's owner Chris Hanzsek (the latter producer of albums by Soundgarden, Mudhoney, Melvins, and others in the Seattle music scene) told Billboard magazine.
 With songs written by Bell, Ledgerwood and Martin, and with Hendrickson on drums, Bam Bam recorded an album's worth of material at Reciprocal Recordings, including the material on the EP.
 Eight more of the tracks from the Reciprocal sessions were remastered and released in June 2019 as Free Fall From Space, produced by Martin and Hanzsek.
 An expanded version of Villains (Also Wear White) was released in late 2021 on Bric-a-Brac Records.